neocolebunders/neocolebunders/README.md

 # Hi, there 👋

-I'm Neo Colebunders, a passionate computer science student.
+I'm Neo, a passionate computer science student.

 **Languages**